 the other grant reporting requirements that officials must comply with (e.g. Senate Procedural Orders 13 – Entity contracts and 16 – Departmental and agency grants)

 how officials are to deal with personal information or sensitive information (in accordance with the Privacy Act 1988)

-how an official can advise the accountable authority and record any non-compliance with the Commonwealth Grants Rules and Guidelines.
+how an official can advise the accountable authority and record any non-compliance with the CGRPs.